 songs, and part of a novel.

 I am also a licensed professional counselor.
-As a licensed professional counselor
+Even though I do not work as a

 My primary focus in counseling was in the field of brain injury where I worked